+1-208-473-2904 (USA - Sales)

 -x Threads_connected -o / -y max_connections -T pct -w 80

-The -T option only works when you specify both -x and -y.
-Currently the only transformation implemented for -T is pct.
+The -T pct option only works when you specify both -x and -y and implements percentage transformation.
 The plugin uses awk to do its computations and comparisons, so you can use floating-point math; you are not restricted to integers for comparisons.
 Floating-point numbers are printed with six digits of precision.
 The -o option accepts the arithmetic operators /, *, +, and -.
 A division by zero results in zero, not an error.

 If you specify the -I option with an integer argument, the SHOW STATUS values become incremental instead of absolute.
 The argument is used as a delay in seconds, and instead of capturing a single sample of SHOW STATUS and using it for computations, the plugin captures two samples at the specified interval and subtracts the second from the first.
 This lets you evaluate expressions over a range of time.
 For example, to warn when there are 10 disk-based temporary tables per second, over a 5-second sampling period: